david-fong/okiidoku/design/old-ideas.md

 ## No Longer Needed

-- "smarter"/greedier backtracking: backtracking may be occurring frequently at a coord because of values much earlier in the genpath progress.
+- "smarter"/greedier backtracking: backtracking may be occurring frequently at a coord because of values much earlier in the genpath progress. (wikipedia "backskipping")
   - (no longer needed because stochastic search generator is much faster than backtracking.
 Would be better to keep backtracking's basic implementation's quality of never skipping possible outcomes)
   - https://en.wikipedia.org/wiki/Backjumping
   - backtracking is less likely to occur when other coords in the same house as the stuck coord that have different house types have the same value (overlapping has_mask).
 Can make an array like a count version of has_mask counting the times a value is taken in each house seen by the stuck coord.